VIDEOS

 Premiered live on Bulgarian National Television, “Radio Valley” became a local indie-circuit standout almost instantly, circulating through clubs, Discord servers, and college radios before spilling outward.
 Within weeks, it secured over 200 playlists across platforms, an organic surge typically reserved for legacy artists or the occasional algorithmic miracle.

-This sudden momentum led to an invitation to perform at Sofia’s flagship SoAlive Music Conference, where Slicr played one of the festival’s most talked about debut sets before a room packed with global industry delegates, from Pitchfork, TikTok, YouTube, Primavera Sound, Spotify, and others.
+This sudden momentum led to an invitation to perform at Sofia’s flagship SoAlive Music Conference, where SLiCR played one of the festival’s most talked about debut sets before a room packed with global industry delegates, from Pitchfork, TikTok, YouTube, Primavera Sound, Spotify, and others.

 Even European media have begun to take notice.
 As Daniel Koch of DIFFUS